Indisputably ambitious businessman, 4.30am riser, Wall Street

 1985, Lorimar Telepictures bought Bozell & Jacobs for dollars 41 million

-hit financial trouble and Bozell Jacobs’ management bought the agency back
+Lorimar hit financial trouble and Bozell Jacobs' management bought the

-for dollars 133 million, of which more than dollars 100 million was in
+agency back for dollars 133 million, of which more than dollars 100

 loggerheads thing.
 Mergers always throw up cultural issues, but we've

-wife worked for Brendan Ryan so I knew about him and I respect what he’s
+My wife worked for Brendan Ryan so I knew about him and I respect what

 The origins of the ill-starred marriage between Publicis and FCB go back

-to create a European network known as Publicis Communication.
-In a bid to
+joined to create a European network known as Publicis Communication.
+In

-emulate its peers in going global, but with no strong presence in Europe,
+a bid to emulate its peers in going global, but with no strong presence

-FCB agreed to assimilate its operations with Publicis.
-Publicis, with no
+in Europe, FCB agreed to assimilate its operations with Publicis.

-made sense conceptually, until you got down to detail.
+deal that made sense until you got down to detail.